Have you been considering buying a Fitbit? Here we give an utterly honest review of the now infamous item

 To prevent this, I walk like my life depends on it.
 I walk up the walls.
 I walk to the fridge and back repeatedly.
 I pace the hallway and scare my mother.

 When in this mind frame, I am unstoppable.

 I am Pat Shortt as the speed walker in Killinaskully.
 I am an Olympian.
 I am a high vis vest.

 Positive and negatives

 It's scary to think that for each new technological invention, we get a new material matter to obsess over.
 My friends who are fellow Fitbit owners are aghast at the bond they too feel to their watches.
-Though we are in lockdown, we are walking more than ever because of the Fitbit.
-Maybe there's a part of us that thinks if we walk enough we might 'step' the coronavirus out of the country.
+While we were in lockdown, we walked more than ever because of the Fitbit.
+Maybe there was a part of us that thought if we walked enough we might 'step' the coronavirus out of the country.

 A bit like the job Saint Patrick did with the snakes.

 The Fitbit is great and it has motivated me to move, but there is so much I don't use.
 For €160, the Versa Lite is a smartwatch and provides a weather app, alarms, and meditation exercises on top of basic fitness tracking.
 You can receive messages and call notifications from your phone, but I will never use this feature.
 My phone is currently connected to the TV, laptop, and car – I don't need the extra screen stress.